dpitts00/LittleJournals/README.md

 # LittleJournals
-## LittleJournals app v0.4 (beta), iOS 14.0+.
+## LittleJournals app v1.0, iOS 14.0+.
-Written in Swift, using UIKit and locally-saved JSON for persistence.
+Written in Swift, using UIKit and locally- and iCloud-saved JSON for persistence and syncing between devices.

-### v0.4 Release Notes
+### v1.0 Release Notes

 This is the latest release of LittleJournals.
 Features are listed below by each image.